 Breast cysts are fluid-filled sac common in women aged 25-55.
 They usually disappear after menopause.
 Cysts, large or small, can feel hard to the touch or squishy like an over-ripe grape.
 Although cysts are not cancerous, they can sometimes be painful.

-Painful cysts can be treated by draining the fluid through a fine needle, or by surgical removal.
+Painful cysts can be treated by draining the breast abscess through a fine needle aspiration, or by surgical removal.
 After removal, your OB-GYN might recommend you take birth control pills to reduce the chance of cysts reappearing.

 Mastitis (Breast Infection)